 Before starting your journey, the Expo Riva Schuh & Gardabags team advises you to:

-1. Check the entry requirements to/from Italy on the portal of the Ministry of Foreign Affairs and International Cooperation.
+1. Check the entry requirements to/from Italy on the portal of the Ministry of Foreign Affairs and International Cooperation and Ministry of Health.

-3. Get a green certificate / green pass to be able to access the Riva del Garda Exhibition Centre before, during and after the event.
-This document is mandatory for all - exhibitors, visitors, fitters, but also suppliers and staff of the fair -.
+2. Get a reinforced green certificate / super green pass to be able to access the Riva del Garda Exhibition Centre before, during and after the event.
+This document is mandatory for everyone - exhibitors, visitors, fitters, but also suppliers and staff of the fair -.

 ENJOY YOUR FAIR EXPERIENCE SAFELY AND WITH PEACE OF MIND